Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

-Information representation is the basis of any reasoning conducted by humans or computers.
-Information can be represented in many forms, such as physical or digital.
-In general, computers operate with digital representation.
-As for MMML, representation refers to learning vector representations of multi-modal data that can capture the complementarity, alignment, and redundancy of multiple modalities.
-To learn multi-modal representation, multiple unimodal representations are often first learned from the corresponding data modalities and then brought together at earlier or later learning stages.
+Representation is the basis of information processing for both humans and computers.
+In the context of MMML, representing multi-modal data involves learning vector representations that capture data complementarity, alignment, and redundancy across modalities.
+Typically, unimodal representations are first learned separately from each modality and then fused to obtain multi-modal representation.